-Whether exploring the quaint backstreets of downtown Nassau, relaxing on the powdery white sands of famous Cable Beach or Cabbage Beach on Paradise Island, or enjoying the buzz of the gaming tables at the largest casino in the Caribbean, there is never a dull moment in Nassau and Paradise Island!
+Whether exploring the quaint backstreets of downtown Nassau, relaxing on the powdery white sands of Cable or Cabbage Beach or enjoying the buzz of the gaming tables at the largest casino in the Caribbean, there is never a dull moment in Nassau and Paradise Island.

-Graycliff - This historic mansion dating back to the 18th century has hosted famous guests during its heyday from Al Capone to Winston Churchill.
+Graycliff - this historic mansion dates back to the 18th century has hosted famous guests during its heyday from Al Capone to Winston Churchill.
 Set in a historic part of Nassau town and short stroll from restaurants and shops, you'll fall in love with its huge, elegant pool, gracious fine-dining restaurant, extensive wine cellar and old-fashioned service.

-Paradise Island Beach Club Villas- This tropical oceanfront resort consists of 44 villas perched above the dreamy blue waters of Cabbage Beach, Paradise Island.
+Paradise Island Beach Club Villas- this tropical oceanfront resort consists of 44 villas perched above the dreamy blue waters of Cabbage Beach.
 Each villa sleeps up to six people and either looks over the lush grounds or out to sea.
 When you’re not catering for yourself, there are plenty of places locally to dine out.